Fundamentals Of A Wedding Vendor Contract For Budget Savvy Brides & Grooms

-A governing law provision makes it is clear which state laws governs the agreement.
+A governing law provision makes it clear which state laws govern the agreement.

 If you and your vendor reside in different states, you could spend lots of time and money arguing over which law governs.
 So, it’s best to have a provision that makes the law clear from the outset.

-A venue provision will set forth precisely where the parties will litigate a dispute, in the event of litigation.
-Venue is slightly distinct from governing law because this provision addresses which court, within the state, will hear the dispute.
+A venue provision will set forth precisely where the parties will litigate a dispute in the event of litigation.
+The venue is slightly distinct from governing law because this provision addresses which court within the state will hear the dispute.

 A modification provision will provide that the contract cannot be modified unless certain steps are taken.
 It can require, for instance, that any amendment to the contract be in writing and signed by both of you.
 In this way, you and your vendor can make sure that you’ve thought about the changes and expressly agreed to them.

-Sample language.
 “This Agreement may be supplemented, amended, or modified only by the mutual agreement of the parties.
 No supplement, amendment, or modification of this Agreement shall be binding unless it is in writing and signed by all parties.
-For purposes of this provision a “writing” may include an email between the parties.
-The parties’ email addresses are as follows: [email protected]; and [email protected]”
+For purposes of this provision, a “writing” may include an email between the parties.
+The parties’ email addresses are as follows: email@example.com; and firstname.lastname@example.org.”

 3. The Cancelation Clause.

-Disclaimer: Please note that the information stated above is general legal information, and not legal advice.
-Please also note that the author is admitted only to the California State Bar, and to no other state.
+Disclaimer: Please note that the information stated above by Christie Asselin is general legal information and not legal advice.
+Please also note that the author is admitted only to the California State Bar and to no other state.
 Attorney Advertising.
 This communication may be considered attorney advertising.
-Previous results are not a guarantee of future outcome.
-No Attorney Client Relationship.
+Previous results are not a guarantee of future outcomes.
+No Attorney-Client Relationship.
 The use of any content provided in this article and your provision or submission of any information while using this site will not create an attorney-client relationship between you and Ms. Asselin.
 Please be aware that any information that you provide by reason of your use of this article is not privileged or confidential.
 The content of this article is provided solely for informational purposes: it is not intended as and does not constitute legal advice.
 The information contained herein should not be relied upon or used as a substitute for consultation with legal, accounting, tax, career and/or other professional advertising.